sublime303/wifiStuff/web/README.md

 - 🟢 **Green Line**: Strong signal (> -50 dBm)
 - 🟡 **Yellow Line**: Medium signal (-50 to -70 dBm)
 - 🔴 **Red Line**: Weak signal (< -70 dBm)

+## Broadcast Filtering

+By default, the visualization **hides broadcast probe requests** to show only real connections.

+### What are Broadcasts?
+- **BSSID**: `ff:ff:ff:ff:ff:ff` (all F's)
+- **SSID**: Often shows as `(broadcast)`
+- **Purpose**: Devices scanning for any available networks
+- **Not Real Connections**: These are probe requests, not actual connections to access points

+### Why Hide Them?
+- Reduces clutter in the visualization
+- Focuses on actual client-AP relationships
+- Makes the 3D space easier to interpret
+- Broadcasts don't represent real network topology

+Use the **"Show Broadcasts"** button to toggle them back on if you want to see all probe activity.

 ## How It Works